jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 I have `export REVIEW_BASE=master` in my `~/.bashrc`, because most projects branch off of `master`.

-We've seen nothing too out of the ordinary so far.
-GitHub can already pretty much do everything we've seen---let's start to up the ante.
+Nothing too crazy yet---GitHub can already do everything we've seen so far.
+Let's start to up the ante.

 ## Visualizing file change frequency

-I've written a short script that shows me a visualization of how frequently the files involved in this branch change overall in the repo:
+I've written a short script that shows me a visualization of how frequently the files involved in this branch change over time:

 {% img fullwidth /images/git-heatmap.png git heatmap %}